-With the engine off, turn the key to the RUN position, but don't start the engine.
+3. With the engine off, turn the key to the RUN position, but don't start the engine.
 Without applying the regular brake, try to move the shift lever out of PARK (P) with normal effort.
 If the shift lever moves out of PARK (P), your vehicle's BTSI needs service.

-Steering Column Lock Check
+Ignition Transmission Lock Check

-While parked, and with the parking brake set, try to turn the key to LOCK in each shift lever position.
+While parked, and with the parking brake set, try to turn the ignition key to LOCK in each shift lever position.

-- With an automatic transmission, the key should turn to LOCK only when the shift lever is in PARK (P). - With a manual transmission, the key should turn to LOCK only when the shift lever is in REVERSE (R).
+- With an automatic transmission, the key should turn to LOCK only when the shift lever is in PARK (P). - With a manual transmission, the key should turn to LOCK only when you press the key release button.